killera/killera.github.com/_drafts/2019-06-12-regression-test-101-introduce-selenium.md

 SpecFlow itself is not a UI test tool, but you can integrate it with Selenium WebDriver to do regression tests.

+In this series, we will not talk about how to write SpecFlow test.
+One reason is that the existing tests I am working on is written purely with Selenium WebDriver, the other reason is SpecFlow is not very strong related to this series.
+But I had worked on other projects with SpecFlow regression test, it's worthy to try it out.